How to Improve Your Bench Press

 Strengthen Secondary Muscles

-Aside from that, strengthening your triceps and forearms is great for improving your bench press.
+Aside from that, strengthening your triceps and even your forearms is great for improving your bench press.
 It can help to overload the triceps and forearms with movements that will simulate the bench press.
-One exercise that is great for really packing on strength and size in the triceps and forearms is the close grip bench press, which is just like the barbell bench press but the hand placement is closer together, so it almost entirely removes the pectoral activation.
+One exercise that is great for really packing on strength and size in the triceps and forearms is the close grip bench press, which is just like the barbell bench press but the hand placement is closer together, so it almost entirely removes the pectoral activation and only recruits the triceps.
 Another exercise to add strength and size in the triceps and forearms is board presses, a variation of the bench press where the bar is lowered to a board placed on the chest.
 This helps to target and strengthen the triceps and forearms even more with a narrower grip width.
-Additionally, exercises such as dips and close grip bench press can also be beneficial for tricep and forearm strength and should be incorporated into your training routine.
+Additionally, exercises such as dips can also be beneficial for tricep and forearm strength and should be incorporated into your training routine.

 Isolating the triceps will also help to strengthen the elbow joints, which are strained during the bench press.